 • The Road to Moriarty, New Mexico, and Cuervo Ghost Town

 We traveled well together.
 Abby was so excited that she was giggling.

 Our travel was perfectly timed to shoot the sunset and last light at Cuervo, a town in disrepair that we dubbed a “ghost town,” that I had photographed once before.

 • Sandia Peak and Tent Rocks

-After a missed exit and a very interesting drive west on Central Avenue, we took the Sandia Peak Aerial Tramway (instead of driving), then hiked through the trail system to the peak, where we had lunch.
+After a missed exit and a very interesting drive west on Central Avenue, we took the Sandia Peak Aerial Tramway to the top, then hiked through the trail system to the peak, where we had lunch.
 It was Abby’s first veggie burger.